daniel-schroeder-dev/cwhq-quiz-compiler/README.md

 Clone this repo to your machine and add the contents of your quiz into `quiz.txt`.

-You can then run the script like so:
+You can then run the quiz compiler script like so:

 ```bash
 python main.py